Recruitment Program

 What to Expect

 A Pale Kai coach will provide brief instructions on paddling technique, roles and responsibilities of the various positions in the canoe, and basic safety information.
-We will then go for a paddle around beautiful Morro Bay followed by a Q&A with Pale Kai members.
+We will then go for a 45 to 60 minute paddle around beautiful Morro Bay followed by a Q&A with Pale Kai members.

 For more information about paddling with Pale Kai, contact: join@palekai.org.